microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

         .drop_duplicates()
     )

-We want to add a call to the pivot `whois` function into the middle of this without having to create intermediate dataframes a clutter our code.
+We want to add a call to the pivot ``whois`` function into the middle of this without having to create intermediate DataFrames a clutter our code.

 We can us mp_pivot.run to do this: